nedcut/ML-final/README.md

 **Full success:**
 - A Python package containing a complete pipeline: data collection, feature engineering, and model training/evaluation.
-- Custom torch implementations of logistic regression and a feedforward neural network, with no use of scikit-learn or other pre-built model libraries.
-Possibly other models as well, like a CNN.
+- Custom PyTorch implementations of logistic regression and a feedforward neural network, with no use of scikit-learn or other pre-built model libraries.
+If time permits and results look promising, we may try implementing other models like a CNN.
 - A Jupyter notebook demonstrating the full pipeline, including exploratory data analysis, model comparisons, and visualizations.

 **Partial success:**